SparkResearchLabs/GirlsGoIT/Curriculum.md

 By the end of this session, participants will:

-1. Create "The Big Picture" of how WEB is working
+1. Create for themselves "The Big Picture" of how WEB is working

-2. What are the main "players" of WEB
+2. Understand what are the main "players" of WEB

-3. How browsers work
+3. Understand how browsers work

-4. What are they going to build, in terms of thechnical means
+4. Gain an idea of what are they going to build in terms of technical means
 5. Get familiar with the terminology of WEB.

 ### Product engineering

 Product engineering is a primordial thing to start with.
-This session will help participants understand what are the things they have to consider when creating a WEB APP.
-Of course, to have a clear idea of how to do that participants need experience with that, this is why this chapter is approached as a practical session, where they will have a case study of similar to their projects WEB APP.
-After this session, participants will have minimal knowledge on how to design aWEB APP.
+This session will help participants understand what are the key aspects they have to consider when creating a WEB APP.
+During this session, they will have a case study of WEB APP similar to their own projects' WEB APP, so that by the end of the session, participants will have minimal knowledge on how to design the architecture of a WEB APP from scratch.

 The presentation will cover:
 * Understanding the concept of WEB APP in more details